xiniuniu/pytorch/docs/source/jit.rst

 Many Python's `built-in functions <https://docs.python.org/3/library/functions.html>`_ are supported in TorchScript.
 The :any:`math` module is also supported, but no other Python modules (built-in or third party) are supported.

+For a full listing of supported Python features, see :ref:`python-language-reference`.

 Frequently Asked Questions